-Note: This post contains affiliate links.
+Note: This post may contain affiliate links.
 You can read my disclosure by clicking here.
-We were gifted this book for free for this review.
+We were gifted this toy for free for this review.

 Flash Facts is a DC Comics Graphic Novel featuring “Ten Terrific Tales about Science and Technology”.
 Flash Facts was curated and edited by Mayim Bialik, PhD, who is a scientist, actress, and author.
 There are ten individual stories featuring recognizable DC characters and each story is by different talented writers and illustrators.
 And, there are experiments and activities at the end of the book – all related to the stories!

 DC kindly sent a copy of Flash Facts to us for free to review.
 When my kids saw the cover of Flash Facts they were immediately excited by the picture of The Flash.
 Then they opened the book and saw more characters they recognized (like Supergirl, Superman, and Batman) and couldn’t wait to start reading.

 The book uses the popular DC characters to explain science and technology, and the result is an awesome new way to get more kids excited about STEM.

 This middle grade book is recommended for readers aged 8 to 12.
 I really like the content and graphic novel format of the stories, but I definitely agree with the recommended age range of 8 to 12 years old – I feel like my kids were a little to young for this book.
 My kids are 6 and 4 years old, so we have been reading the book in small bits at a time.

 What I liked most about Flash Facts is how they take the DC superheroes we all know and love, and use them to explain the natural phenomenon in our world.

 Book Overview and Review

 The Flash teaches kids all about forensic science in “Fast Tracks”.
 He explains how it’s like being a detective and how they collect and use evidence.
 This story was too wordy for my young kids, but I thought it explained the fundamentals of forensic science really well.